 - Contact Data is the information provided about you when forms on our Sites are completed, including information provided to create an account and log-in details for our Services usually including name, last name, and email address, and delivery address in relation to the purchase of Products.

-- Financial Data includes bank account details, credit history and reports.
+- Financial Data can include bank account details, credit history and reports.
 We do not collect income, credit history, reports or tax information.

 - Transaction Data includes details about payments to and from you and other details of Services or Products you have purchased from us.